Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Notes:

-L. A. Christensen is listed in Convoy SL 69, which left Freetown on March 23-1941 and arrived Liverpool on Apr.
-18. According to A. Hague, she had serious engine defects on arrival, and this may have been the reason why she did not leave the U.K. again until Jan.-1942 - see archive document.
-She had been scheduled to sail in station 43 of Convoy OS 13 in Nov.-1941, but did not sail.
-She's also mentioned among the ships in OS 14, and again for the next convoy, OS 15 with a notation saying she did not sail - ref. external link provided below.
-She eventually got away with Convoy OS 16, on a voyage in station 34 from Clyde to Freetown/Takoradi/Duala with war stores.
-OS 16 departed Liverpool on Jan.
-5-1942 and arrived Freetown on the 23rd - as already indicated, L. A. Christensen joined from Clyde.
-From Freetown, she proceeded to Takoradi 2 days later, then on to Durban, Karachi and Bombay, returning to Durban in Apr.-1942.
+With a cargo of wheat, she's listed in station 44 of Convoy SL 69, which left Freetown on March 23-1941 and arrived Liverpool on Apr.
+18; L. A. Christensen arrived Glasgow that day.
+A. Hague says she arrived with serious engine defects, and this must have been the reason why she did not leave the U.K. again until Jan.-1942 (it'll be noticed, when going back to the archive document, that she had also spent over a month in Freetown prior to this voyage).
+According to the external website that I've linked to below, she had been scheduled to sail in station 43 of Convoy OS 13 in Nov.-1941, and is also mentioned among the ships in OS 14, and again in OS 15, with a notation saying she did not sail.
+Together with Bernhard, Brønnøy, Kattegat, Rio Branco and Slemmestad, as well as the Panamanian Norvinn (Norwegian managers), she finally got away with Convoy OS 16, which departed Liverpool on Jan.
+5-1942 and arrived Freetown on the 23rd - L. A. Christensen, cargo of war stores, joined from Clyde, taking station 34.
+From Freetown, she proceeded to Takoradi 2 days later, then on to Durban, Karachi and Bombay, before returning to Durban, with arrival Apr.
+20. According to this external page (scroll down to April 2nd) she had rescued survivors from the British Clan Ross on this voyage.
+This ship had been torpedoed and sunk by the Japanese submarine I-6.

 Related external links:

-SL convoys and OS/KMS Convoys - As can be seen, L. A. Christensen is mentioned in Convoy SL 69, as well as in OS 13, OS 14, OS 15 and OS 16.
+OS/KMS Convoys - As can be seen, L. A. Christensen is mentioned in OS 13, OS 14 and OS 15.

 Final Fate - 1942:

-She was torpedoed on the starboard side between No. 1 and 2 holds by U-129 (Witt) at 13:50 ship's time on June 10-1942, 27 44N 63 54W, causing a tremendous explosion, blowing off the hatches and twisting the deck at No. 1 hatch.
+At 13:50 ship's time on June 10-1942, she was torpedoed on the starboard side between No. 1 and 2 holds by U-129 (Witt), 27 44N 63 54W, causing a tremendous explosion, blowing off the hatches and twisting the deck at No. 1 hatch.
+At the time, she was on a course N70W true, sailing at a speed of 10 knots, 90% zig-zag, in clear, calm weather, sea smooth with light variable wind and good visibility.
 No SOS was sent out because the radio station was destroyed.
 The foreship started to sink immediately while listing heavily to port, and she sank vertically down in 10-15 minutes.
-By then all 31 had abandoned ship in 2 lifeboats and 1 motorboat.
+By then all 31 had abandoned ship (at 13:57) in 2 lifeboats and 1 motorboat.

 The lifeboats set sail with a course for Bermuda.
-They were picked up at 08:25 the next morning, June 11, by the Norwegian D/S Bill in 28 01N 63 57W and landed at Bermuda on June 12.
+They were picked up at 08:25 the next morning, June 11, by the Norwegian D/S Bill in 28 01N 63 57W and landed at Bermuda on June 12 (as can be seen when following the link to my page about this ship, Bill was sunk the following month).

 Hearings were held in New York on June 23-1942 with the captain, the 2nd mate, Ordinary Seaman Nossum (helmsman), Ordinary Seaman Vistung (lookout) and the 3rd engineer appearing.